Ivan Stambolić: Disappearance and death

-Stambolić mysteriously disappeared on 25 August 2000, still during the rule of Slobodan Milošević.
-On 28 March 2003, the police revealed that he was murdered on Fruška Gora by eight Special Operations Unit officers.
+Stambolić was persuaded by the Democratic Opposition of Serbia to run against Milošević in the September 2000 general election, however, he disappeared on 25 August 2000, still during the rule of Slobodan Milošević.

+Stambolić's mysterious disappearance was resolved on 28 March 2003, when the police revealed that he was murdered on Fruška Gora by eight Special Operations Unit officers.

 On 18 July 2005, these men and their co-conspirators were found guilty of the murder of Stambolić and were sentenced to between 15 and 40 years in prison.
 The court found that the order for Stambolić's murder came from Slobodan Milošević.